renuka-rajpuria/job-finder-app/README.md

 Get started with Nearby Jobs and complete it.

 ### 6. Job Details Screen

+- Creat a new folder `job-details` in the main directory and create a dynamic route of the name `[id].js` inside it
+-

 ### 7. Search Functionality
 ### 8. Deployment